yvesguillo/crawlect/README.md

 When starting with a new project — whether you're reviewing, refactoring, or collaborating — understanding its structure and key files is essential.
 Crawlect does the heavy lifting by:

-- Analyze your codebase with integrated *LLM* API calls.
+- Analyzes your codebase with integrated *LLM* API calls.
-- Traversing your project directory (recursively if needed),
+- Crawl your project directory (recursively if needed),
-- Filtering files and directories with powerful inclusion/exclusion rules,
+- Parsing `.gitignore`/`.dockerignore`/`.crawlectignore` rules to mimic your dev setup,
 - Masking sensitive data (like `.env` values),
-- Embedding file contents in Markdown-formatted code blocks,
-- Parsing `.gitignore`/`.dockerignore`/`.crawlectignore` rules to mimic your dev setup,
-- Automatically generating a well-organized, shareable `.md` file.
+- Automatically generating a well-organized, shareable `.md` file,
+- Embedding file contents in Markdown-formatted code blocks.

 ## Use cases